SuperCowPowers/zat/docs/examples.md

         pprint(row)
 ```

-**Example Output:** You get back a nice Python Dictionary with
+**Output:** Each row is a nice Python Dictionary with timestamps and
-timestamps and types properly converted.
+types properly converted.

     {'assigned_ip': '192.168.84.10',
     'id.orig_h': '192.168.84.10',